 Before determining a good PSAT score, you need to know that the score report not only shows one PSAT but many.
 You will see eight scores in a PSAT report when you will receive after giving the exam, which are:

 The scaled total score is the most important score of them all.
 It is also the score provided first in the report.
 Students are looking for this score when the result comes.
 The reason because it's the actual score you get out of 1520.
-Keep in mind that the PSAT score is out of 1520, but the SAT exam is out of 1600.
+Keep in mind that the PSAT score is out of 1520, but the SAT exam is 1600.
 The scale of this test score is from 320 to 1520, in 10 points increment.

 This score is of two sections, which are Math and EBRW( Evidence-based reading and writing).
 Half of the score(760) is of EBRW, and the other is math(760).

 The scaled section score is the same as the scaled total score.
 But the only difference is that the scaled total score gives you the combined score of both sections.
-And the mounted section gives you different math and EBRW scores from 160 - 760 for each in 10 points increment.
+And the mounted section gives you different math and EBRW scores from 160 - 760 for each in 10 points increments.

 It is the score that is then further division of scores.
-Here, you will get a score of separate sections of math, reading, and writing.
+Here, you will get a score in separate sections of math, reading, and writing.
 This score is on a scale of 8 to 38 in a 1 points increment.
 It helps you know the separate section score of you, allowing you to decide to work more on which section the most.

 The raw score is the PSAT score based on the questions with correct answers for each section.
 But the highest score a student can get is 47 and 44 for reading and writing, respectively, and 48 for math.

 Subscores are the ones to the best score to understand your ability.
 There are seven types of subscores for your performance.
 These subscores are on question types and skills in all three sections.
-Every subscore has given on a scale of 1-15 in a 1-point increment.
+Every subscore has been given on a scale of 1-15 in a 1-point increment.

 The score is particularly for science and history-based questions in reading, writing, math.
 The scale of each cross-test is from 8 to 38.